williamhudson1218/DealerForThePeople/README.md

 In Visual Studio
 File -> Open -> DealerForThePeople.sln
 F5 to run the project
-In console/terminal you will see the 3 most severe reviews listed along with the score they were given.
+In console/terminal you will see the 3 most severely positive reviews listed along with the score they were given.
+*Note: if you download .NET core after loading Visual Studio you may need to restart VS for the project to compile*

 # Run tests MacOS
 Run -> Unit Tests